clare-freebairn/clare-freebairn.git.io/README.md

 I'm kidding.

-You said, "I'd love to be your boyfriend."
+You said, "I will be your boyfriend."

 Can you be my boyfriend?